nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 </div>

 Step 4.
-The user is shown the searched list.
-The searched list contains all contacts that are relevant to the user's search query.
+The user is shown the _filtered_ list.
+The _filtered_ list contains all contacts that are relevant to the user's search query.

 The following activity diagram summarizes what happens when a user executes a search command: